liquity/dev/packages/contracts/test-report.md

-    ✓ Sets the correct TroveManager address in ActivePool ✓ Sets the correct ActivePool address in StabilityPool ✓ Sets the correct BorrowerOperations address in StabilityPool ✓ Sets the correct LUSDToken address in StabilityPool ✓ Sets the correct TroveManager address in StabilityPool ✓ Sets the correct TroveManager address in DefaultPool ✓ Sets the correct ActivePool address in DefaultPool
+    ✓ Sets the correct TroveManager address in ActivePool ✓ Sets the correct ActivePool address in StabilityPool ✓ Sets the correct BorrowerOperations address in StabilityPool ✓ Sets the correct XBRLToken address in StabilityPool ✓ Sets the correct TroveManager address in StabilityPool ✓ Sets the correct TroveManager address in DefaultPool ✓ Sets the correct ActivePool address in DefaultPool